cgruver/okd4-single-node-cluster/README.md

 You will need a CentOS 8 linux host with 2 cores and at least 32GB of RAM.

 I am using a [NUC8i3BEK](https://ark.intel.com/content/www/us/en/ark/products/126149/intel-nuc-kit-nuc8i3bek.html) with 32GB of RAM for my host.
 This little box with 32GB of RAM is perfect for this purpose, and also very portable for throwing in a bag to take my dev environment with me.
+Also check out the newer [NUC10i3FNK](https://ark.intel.com/content/www/us/en/ark/products/195503/intel-nuc-10-performance-kit-nuc10i3fnk.html).
+It will support 64GB of RAM!

 Follow the guide here: [OKD 4.4 Single Node Cluster](https://cgruver.github.io/okd4-single-node-cluster/)